-SENDCo may carry out assessments to help determine what the child's needs may be.
+The SENDCo may carry out assessments to help determine what the child's needs may be.

-External agencies: speech and language therapy, health services, paediatricians, an educational psychologist.
+External agencies: speech and language therapy, health services, paediatricians, an educational psychologist and play therapists are a few examples of external agencies who may become involved.